Brewers vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Milwaukee Brewers and William Contreras will take on Charlie Blackmon and the Colorado Rockies at Coors Field on Wednesday, with the first pitch at 8:40 PM ET.
+William Contreras and the Milwaukee Brewers will take on the Colorado Rockies and Kris Bryant on Thursday at 3:10 PM ET, at Coors Field.

-The Rockies are +100 moneyline underdogs in this matchup against the favorite Brewers (-120).
-The total is 12 runs for the contest.
+The Brewers are favored in this one, at -145, while the underdog Rockies have +120 odds to win.
+The total is 12 runs for this matchup.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.